cyberbotics/webots-doc/robotis-op2/symmetry.md

 %end

-It starts by setting the motor force of the three servos of the right arm to zero in order to completely release this arm.
-Then, in an infinite loop, the position of the previous three servos is read and displayed.
-Finally, still in the loop, the opposite position of each servo of the right arm is applied to the corresponding servo of the left arm in order to mimic the motion of the right arm.
+It starts by setting the motor force of the three motors of the right arm to zero in order to completely release this arm.
+Then, in an infinite loop, the position of the previous three motors is read and displayed.
+Finally, still in the loop, the opposite position of each motor of the right arm is applied to the corresponding motor of the left arm in order to mimic the motion of the right arm.

 You are now able to move the right arm which is free in simulation: select the